dfleischhacker/goldminer/README.md

 ## Usage

 ### Building
-If you downloaded the source source of Gold Miner, you have to build the binary distribution first.
+If you downloaded the source source of GoldMiner, you have to build the binary distribution first.
 The build process is based on Apache Maven (http://maven.apache.org).
-After having installed Maven, change into the Gold Miner source directory and use "mvn package" to start the build process.
+After having installed Maven, change into the GoldMiner source directory and use "mvn package" to start the build process.
 Have a look at the target/ folder which contains the gold-miner-VERSION-jar-with-dependencies.jar which is the one you would like to use most probably.

 ### Remark
 In the following we use
         goldminer.jar
-to refer to the name of the Gold Miner JAR.
-For calling Gold Miner, you have to replace goldminer.jar by the correct file name or rename your jar file to goldminer.jar.
+to refer to the name of the GoldMiner JAR.
+For calling GoldMiner, you have to replace goldminer.jar by the correct file name or rename your jar file to goldminer.jar.

-### Configuring Gold Miner
+### Configuring GoldMiner
 Call gold miner using the genconfig command
     java -jar goldminer.jar genconfig which generates the config files miner.properties and axioms.properties in the current directory.
 Adapt miner.properties to your environment and choose the axiom types you want to generate by setting them to true in axioms.properties.
 The axioms types not to generate have to be set to false.

-### Running Gold Miner
+### Running GoldMiner
-Running Gold Miner includes three phases.
-In the first phase, Gold Miner inspects the ontology for concepts and properties, the SPARQL endpoint for instances and generates the transaction tables required for the currently configured axiom types.
+Running GoldMiner includes three phases.
+In the first phase, GoldMiner inspects the ontology for concepts and properties, the SPARQL endpoint for instances and generates the transaction tables required for the currently configured axiom types.
 This phase might take longer depending on the performance of your SPARQL endpoint.
 You can start the generation phase using